Centimeter-level Positioning by Instantaneous Lidar-aided GNSS Ambiguity Resolution: Results

 \subsection{Ambiguity resolution performance}

 In order to assess the ambiguity resolution performance in terms of the proportion of correctly fixed epochs, full ambiguity resolution is applied by removing the acceptance test and forcing the resolved integer ambiguities to be fixed for all epochs for the demonstrated positioning methods.
 Fig.~\ref{fig:res_gps_far} shows positioning errors per epoch, numbers of tracked satellites and ADOP time series of GPS (L1) results, with the empirical success rate computed as 22.7\% and the mean formal success rate evaluated as 48.2\%.
 Note that GPS+QZSS (L1/L2) and Lidar-only results are not applicable for empirical success rate evaluation since the former provides the benchmark ambiguities and the latter does not utilize GNSS observations.
 The results of GPS (L1/L2) and the proposed method, namely GPS (L1)+lidar, are also omitted as they are identical to those in Fig.~\ref{fig:res_dual}~and~\ref{fig:res_gpslidar} since all fixed solutions are already accepted when the acceptance test is present.
 The empirical success rates of these two methods are 99.9\% and 100\%, respectively, while their formal success rates are both computed as above 99.9\%.
 Again, we have previously concluded that IAR with single-frequency GNSS-only observations from fewer than 8 satellites is not feasible, which is reflected here by the low empirical success rate of GPS (L1).
 In comparison, the integration of lidar data substantially increases the empirical success rate without requiring additional GNSS measurements and correctly fixes all the integer ambiguities, while keeping ADOP below 0.12 cycles and achieving comparable ambiguity resolution performance as the GNSS-only model using dual-frequency data.
+In addition, in Section \ref{sec:ADOPeval} it was found that the proposed method can enable IAR using only 2 or 3 satellites.
+By limiting the number of satellites to 2, which renders GNSS-only methods impossible, the GPS (L1)+lidar method achieves an empirical success rate of 96.8\%, as well as the 2D and 3D RMSE of 0.026 m and 0.033 m, respectively, confirming the theoretical expectation.